 The Sustainability Research Grants were created through the Class of 2010’s gift to the University.
 The grants are distributed through a collaborative venture between the Office of Sustainability and the Undergraduate Research Program.
-A maximum of two grants of $1,000 each are awarded to students to perform research related to sustainability.
-Students from all disciplines and diverse backgrounds who are or will be engaged in independent, faculty-mentored undergraduate research related to sustainability are encouraged to apply.
+A maximum of two grants of $1,000 each per academic year are awarded to students to perform research related to sustainability.
+Students from all disciplines and diverse backgrounds who are, or will be, engaged in independent, faculty-mentored undergraduate research related to sustainability are encouraged to apply.
 The recipients of the awards are known as Sustainability Research Scholars.

 Sustainability research clearly addresses the concept of sustainability, furthers understanding of the interdependence of ecological and social/economic systems, or focuses on a major sustainability challenge.
 The United Nations Sustainable Development Goals illustrate the breadth of sustainability and major sustainability challenges.

 The Sustainability Research Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions and solve problems and provide learning opportunities of the highest caliber.
 Research conducted by Sustainability Research Scholars and faculty mentors must contribute in meaningful ways to sustainability and the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Sustainability Research Scholars will be linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects investigating the development or implementation of new campus sustainability initiatives and/or enhancements to existing initiatives.